Raising funds is one of the toughest parts of starting a startup.

 The first thing they asked me was “Do you have a property?”

 Imagine a startup owner with no funding owning a property.
-I had not inherited any property and had money to eat 3 meals and pay my rents.
+I had not inherited any property and earned enough to eat 3 meals (not lavish) and pay my rents.

 Where was the money to buy a property?